 - Recommender systems

-User retention is a critical part of app development, but it’s often “out of sight, out of mind” for your end users.
+User retention is a critical part of app development, and stickiness helps increase it.
+However, it’s often “out of sight, out of mind” for your end users.
 Without it, even the most beautifully designed marketplace will struggle with high churn rates and revenue loss.

 4. Be Intentional with App Design